-Artificial Intelligence and Data Processing are dynamically developing areas of informatics that are becoming increasingly important.
-The program is based on a thorough understanding of basic theoretical concepts and methods, giving students the opportunity to become real experts in the field.
-The core of the discipline is artificial intelligence, machine learning, neural networks, statistics, data visualization, and large data processing technologies.
+Artificial intelligence and data processing are dynamically evolving areas of informatics that are becoming increasingly important.
+The program is based on a thorough understanding of basic theoretical concepts and methods, which will give students the opportunity to become true experts in the field.
+The core of the field includes the teaching of artificial intelligence, machine learning, neural networks, statistics, data visualization and large data processing technologies.

-However, the theory is not separated from practice - during the course of studies students solve specific case studies, during which they are familiar with currently used tools and technologies.
+However, the theory is not detached from practice - already during the study, students solve specific case studies, in which they get acquainted with the currently used tools and technologies.
 Students have the opportunity to work on real industrial or scientific projects during their studies.
-Students in the program gain experience that will enable them to immediately take advantage of the current state of knowledge in practice, as well as a solid foundation through which they can continue to track further developments in this dynamic area.
+Students in the program gain experience that will allow them to immediately use the current state of knowledge in practice, as well as a solid foundation, thanks to which they can continue to independently monitor further developments in this dynamic area.

-The candidate chooses one of the specializations Bioinformatics and Systems Biology, Machine Learning and Artificial Intelligence, Processing and Analysis of Large Data or Natural Language Processing.
+The candidate chooses one of the specializations Bioinformatics and systems biology, Machine learning and artificial intelligence, Extensive data processing and analysis or Natural language processing.